Edkamb/ABS_23/index.md

 ## Programme and State-of-the-Art of Active Objects

-We will in short time update the programme with links to preprints of the papers in the State-of-the-Art of Active Object issue.
+You can find the collection of preprints for the State-of-the-Art of Active Object volume [here](merged.pdf).

 ### Wednesday, 04.10.23